Blaine Robison, M.A.

 to the One: Grk. ho, definite article, but used here as a demonstrative pronoun, substituting for the sacred name.
 Among Jews "The One" was a circumlocution for God (cf. Ps 3:3; 37:24; Isa 40:26; 45:7; 49:7; Amos 9:5-6) or more specifically the Father (John 7:18; 12:45; 15:21; Col 3:10; Heb 1:7; 2:11).
 "The One" is also shorthand for the early usage in Hebrew culture of "the Holy One" (Qadosh, Job 6:12; Prov 30:3; Isa 40:25; Hos 11:9, 12; Hab 3:3) and later "the Holy One of Israel" (Qadosh Yishraêl), which occurs 30 times in the Tanakh, 25 of which are in Isaiah (Isa 1:4).

 in: Grk. en, prep., generally used to mark position within, and may be translated "among, at, by, in, into, on, within." all: Grk. holos, adj., signifier of a thing understood as a complete unit and not necessarily every individual part; all, whole, entire. of His: Grk. autos. house: Grk. ho oikos, a structure for habitation; house, home and by extension the household of that dwelling.
-In the LXX oikos translates Heb. bayit (SH-1004) with the same range of meaning.
+In the LXX oikos translates Heb. bayith (SH-1004) with the same range of meaning, first in Genesis 7:1.
 The phrase "all His house" might focus on the family of Moses.
 Moses was of the tribe of Levi, being the son of Amram and his wife Jochebed (Ex 6:20).
 Moses had two siblings, a brother, Aaron, and a sister, Miriam (Num 26:59).

-3 For he has been counted worthy of greater glory alongside of Moses, according to how much greater honor than the house, has the one having built it.
+3 For he has been counted worthy of greater glory than Moses, inasmuch as the One having built the house has so much greater honor than the house.

 For: Grk. gar, conj., a contraction of ge ("yet") and ara ("then"), and in a broad sense means "certainly it follows that; for."
 The conjunction has four uses: (1) explanatory, (2) expressive of astonishment, (3) causal and, (4) inferential.
-The first use is intended here. he has been counted worthy: Grk. axioō, perf. pass., may mean (1) deem worthy of special recognition or consideration; or (2) arrive at a positive decision to proceed with an action on the basis of its merit.
-The first meaning is intended here. of greater: Grk. pleiōn, adj., the comparative form of polus ("much, many"), greater in quantity or quality, here the latter.
+The first use is intended here. he: Grk. houtos, m.s., demonstrative pronoun signifying a person or thing set forth in narrative that precedes or follows it; lit. "this one," referring to Yeshua. has been counted worthy: Grk. axioō, perf. pass., account or deem as worthy of special recognition or consideration. of greater: Grk. pleiōn, adj., the comparative form of polus ("much, many"), greater in quantity or quality, here the latter.

 glory: Grk. doxa literally means "what evokes good opinion, i.e. that something has inherent, intrinsic worth" (Thayer).
 In the LXX doxa translates Heb. kabôd (SH-3519), lit. "to be heavy;" abundance, honor, glory, first in Genesis 31:1.
 When used of men kabôd may refer to the dignity of position, reputation of character, or the honor and reverence owed by virtue of position.
 The usage of kabôd for humans also applies to God, with the added aspect of the luminous manifestation of God's person, His glorious revelation of Himself (Ex 24:16-17).
 In the Besekh doxa is a continuation of the underlying Hebrew concept (DNTT 2:45).

-alongside of: Grk. para, prep., with the root meaning of beside (DM 108), para conveys association between persons, things, or circumstances, which may denote a motion terminating at rest, "alongside of, near to," when the following noun is in the accusative case, which is the case here.
-The preposition is used to present a comparison.
-Moses: See the previous verse.
-The first part of the verse may be an allusion to the experience of Moses whose face glowed so much from being in the presence of God that he had to wear a veil (Ex 34:29-35).
+than: Grk. para, prep., has the root meaning of "beside" (DM 108).
+Here the preposition is used to present a comparison and would convey "than."
+Moses: Grk.
+Mōusēs.
+See the previous verse.
+The first part of the verse may be an allusion to the experience of Moses whose face glowed so much from being in the presence of God that he had to wear a veil (Ex 34:29-35). inasmuch as: Grk. kata, prep., is generally used to signify (1) direction, "against, down;" (2) opposition, "against;" or (3) conformity, "according to."
+The third usage is intended here, conveying "inasmuch as" (Thayer), i.e., in view of the fact that; since.

 4 For every house is built by someone, but the One having built all things is God.